-1901: Marconi transmits a wireless message 3000km from Poldhu, Cornwall to St Johns, Newfoundland.
+Marconi transmitted a wireless message 3000km from Poldhu, Cornwall to St Johns, Newfoundland.

-1903: New Zealand passes the Wireless Telegraphy Act, authorising the Government to set up wireless stations.
+New Zealand passed the Wireless Telegraphy Act, authorising the Government to set up wireless stations.

-1906: Postmaster-General Joseph Ward observes a demonstration of wireless by the Marconi Company in London and the International Telegraph Construction Company in New York.
+Postmaster-General Joseph Ward observed a demonstration of wireless by the Marconi Company in London and the International Telegraph Construction Company in New York.

-1907: The Marconi Wireless Telegraphic Company, through its Australasian representative (Captain Walker), proposes to establish wireless telegraph stations round the New Zealand coast.
+The Marconi Wireless Telegraphic Company, through its Australasian representative (Captain Walker), proposed to establish wireless telegraph stations round the New Zealand coast.

 Following protracted patent disputes, the Gesellschaft für drahtlose Telegraphie mbH – System Telefunken was finally founded in 1903 with the aim of coordinating technical development, defining possible applications and marketing apparatus and systems.
 The new company’s stakeholders, Siemens and AEG, each held a 50-percent share; as the parent companies, they were responsible for production.